-- Click the Info button (i) to access online help.
-View context-sensitive help in the Tabbed browser, where a new tab displays the PostgreSQL core documentation. - Click the Save button to save work.

-- Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.
+- Click the Info button (i) to access online help. - Click the Save button to save work. - Click the Cancel button to exit without saving work. - Click the Reset button to restore configuration parameters.

-4.2 Column Dialog
+5.2 Column Dialog

 Use the Column dialog to add a column to an existing table or modify a column definition.